Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - Put description for each for
 - Move previous progress reports into this README.md
 - **Incorporate coding pieces in a seperate folder so it is easy to find code examples**

+## May 19 Updates:
+### Finished tasks:
+- ~~Revised this .md description to make it more readable~~
+- ~~**Incorporate coding pieces in a seperate folder so it is easy to find code examples** ~~

+### Tasks Undone:
+- Including meeting recordings.
+- Put description for each for
+- Move previous progress reports into this README.md
+- Rename repository and Folders to increase readability.

 [^1]: Reference at https://www.markdownguide.org/cheat-sheet/